maneeshs/terraform-aws/README.md

 # terraform-iac
 This repository has Terraform IaC for CICD pipeline.
 Terraform is used to create, manage, and update infrastructure resources of CSPs like AWS and Azure.
-These Terraform files declare AWS resources
+These Terraform files declare AWS resources and terraform commands are used to deploy the infrastructure.